MakeSchool-Tutorials/Core-Data-Tutorial/P02-Creating-the-Managed-Object/content.md

 > [solution]
 >
-> First, since we set default values for the Managed Object’s properties in the `/model/Item+CoreDataProperties.swift` extension, we know that the database record will not have NULL values when CoreData saves the object.
+> First, since we set default values for the Managed Object’s properties in the `/model/Item+CoreDataProperties.swift` extension, we know that the database record will not have NULL values when Core Data saves the object.
 >
-> In addition, because we can count on CoreData’s dynamic runtime to create an instance of the Managed Object when needed, the extra work necessary to handle these as `optionals` is not required.
+> In addition, because we can count on Core Data’s dynamic runtime to create an instance of the Managed Object when needed, the extra work necessary to handle these as `optionals` is not required.

 Because these properties have been changed to Swift non-optionals, we will need to change the existing code in places where those properties are referenced.